macevedo-04/PracticalWorkII/DDD.md

 Problems:
 In my case, I felt it a bit confusing to work with all the styles in the same css file.
 I would have preferred having a css file for each html file, but in the end I have been able to manage.
 Other problems I had were with the alignments of the element in several pages, so I had to make numerous minor changes to be able to center all the contents of the page.
+I really had dificulites with the net page, since I wanted to put a slider, but sometimes it bugs.
+Hope it's not too critical for the work.

 Conclusions:
 In my case, I had already worked with html and css before, but this work has helped me get more into the details, which was quite fun.